LiquidFun/FSR-Coding-Cup-2023/guide_cpp.md

 is not allowed.
 A big skill in competetitive programming is to find and fix these small inaccuracies.

-The `exit()` on line 5 makes sure that you do not print multiple legible pairs of sticks -- which would be counted as a wrong submission!
+The `return 0;` on line 5 makes sure that you do not print multiple legible pairs of sticks -- which would be counted as a wrong submission!

 Now to the problem with the given solution.
 A competetitive programming solution